 Workouts are usually running, jogging, and walking.
-You can make various programs according to your fitness levels—for example, five minutes running and five minutes walking for thirty minutes.
+You can do various programs according to your fitness level, for example, five minutes of running and five minutes of walking for thirty minutes.

-- Walking – 2 CHP
+- 2 CHP for walking

-- Jogging – 2.5 CHP
+- 2.5 CHP for jogging

-- Running – 3 CHP
+- 3 CHP when running

 Treadmill Incline & Decline

 For the same purpose, there are mills with decline features and a normal 5% decline.

 Look for a heart rate monitor on a treadmill nowadays.
-You get many additional features on treadmills like a water bottle holder, Bluetooth to connect with your phone, built-in speakers, etc. Of course, at an extra cost.
+You get many additional features on treadmills, like a water bottle holder, Bluetooth to connect with your phone, built-in speakers, etc. Of course, at an extra cost.